Erbenos/pcp-statsd-c/README.md

 <type>       = 'c'|'g'|'ms'
 ```

-If verbose loggings is turned on, agent will log every message parsed and related failures.
+If debug logging is turned on, agent will log every message parsed and related failures.

 All recorded metrics will be available under <strong>statsd.*</strong> namespace.